 Fall is here and with the cooler weather comes the inevitable & dreaded Flu season.

-But this year is not the time to be caviler and downplay the effects of the flu on you and your future baby.
-The CDC, the WHO, family physicians, and us your fertility doctors here at IRMS, are all urging you to get your flu shot.
+The past couple years, the flu season has not been as severe due to COVID protocols.
+However, with us interacting more, it is not the time to be cavalier and downplay the effects of the flu on you and your future baby.
+The CDC, the WHO, family physicians, and us, your fertility doctors here at IRMS, are all urging you to get your flu shot.

 Here’s 5 Good Reasons to get the Flu Shot if you are pregnant or trying to conceive: